ufo2011/NXP-MCUBootUtility/README-en.md

 ![nxpSecBoot_secboot5_bee_encrypted_flexible_key](http://henjay724.com/image/cnblogs/nxpSecBoot_v1_0_0_secboot5_bee_encrypted_flexible_key_e.png)

-　　Select "BEE Encrypted Image Boot" in [Secure Boot Type], click the [Browse] button to select an original image file (must be XIP image in FlexSPI NOR), select "Flexible User Keys" in [Key Storage Region] Then click the [Advanced Key Settings] button to configure all BEE encryption parameters, and finally click the [All-In-One Action] button to complete the bootable image generation and download operations.
+　　Select "BEE Encrypted Image Boot" in [Secure Boot Type], click the [Browse] button to select an original image file (must be XIP image in FlexSPI NOR), select "Flexible User Keys" in [Key Storage Region], then click the [Advanced Key Settings] button to configure all BEE encryption parameters, and finally click the [All-In-One Action] button to complete the bootable image generation and download operations.
 　　The Step6 operation in the above figure is mainly used to confirm two points: 1.
-Whether BEE_KEY0_SEL is set correctly (bits13, 12 of Fuse 0x460[31:0]) and BEE_KEY1_SEL are set correctly (bit 15 and 14 of Fuse 0x460[31:0]); Whether the user key is correctly programmed (SW_GP2: Fuse 0x690 - 0x6c0, GP4: Fuse 0x8c0 - 0x8f0).
+Whether BEE_KEY0_SEL is set correctly (bits13, 12 of Fuse 0x460[31:0]) and whether BEE_KEY1_SEL is set correctly (bit 15 and 14 of Fuse 0x460[31:0]); Whether the user key is correctly programmed (SW_GP2: Fuse 0x690 - 0x6c0, GP4: Fuse 0x8c0 - 0x8f0).
 　　It is necessary to introduce the BEE parameter setting page encrypted by Flexible User Keys as follows.
-First, select the BEE engine to be activated.
+Firstly, select the BEE engine to be activated.
 You can activate the BEE engine 0 separately, or activate the BEE engine 1 separately.
 Of course, you can activate the BEE engines(0/1) at the same time.
 This example activates both BEE engines 0 and 1.
 After the BEE engine is specified, the storage space of the Key used for encryption is further configured for the engine and the Key (128 bits) is required to manually input.
 Finally, you need to set the area for encryption protection.
 In this example, two areas are encrypted, which are 0x60001000 - 0x60001fff (protected by BEE engine 0) and 0x60003000 - 0x60003fff (protected by BEE engine 1).

 ![nxpSecBoot_flexibleUserKeysWin](http://henjay724.com/image/cnblogs/nxpSecBoot_v1_0_0_flexibleUserKeysWin_e.png)